Zhenlisme/heliano/readme.md

 mamba install -c zhenlisme hela -c bioconda -c conda-forge mamba deactivate
 ```
-## step-by-step installation
+## Manual installation
-To install step-by-step, you need to be sure that all dependencies have been installed in your computer and their pathes have been added into your environmental variables.
+Before installation , you need to be sure that all dependencies have been installed in your computer and their pathes have been added into your environmental variables.
 1. check and install all dependencies one by one.
 All dependencies except rnamotif could be installed via conda/mamba.
 2. download the latest hela package.
 `git clone https://github.com/Zhenlisme/HELA.git`
 3. switch to the source code dorectory that you cloned at the last step.
 4. run configure file.
    `bash configure.sh`
+5. You can find HELA in bin/ directory.
 # Usage
 ### 1. Activate the hela conda environment
 `conda activate hela`